Snigf12/Python-Raspberry-Kinect-Opencv/README.md

 Recognizes only two colors (orange and green).
 The Kinect sensor used is the xBox360 Kinect Sensor - 1414

+1. Install Raspbian on your Raspberry Pi - https://www.raspberrypi.org/downloads/
+2. Install the OpenCV library for Python - http://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/
+3. Install libfreenect to be able to use Kinect sensor - Nice tutorial -> https://naman5.wordpress.com/2014/06/24/experimenting-with-kinect-using-opencv-python-and-open-kinect-libfreenect/

+  AND For more information about the OpenKinect community -> https://openkinect.org/wiki/Main_Page

 Thanks,
 Snigf12